-Is My Student Competitive for College?
+Is My Child Competitive for College?

 This is the question every parent asks.